Team Golf Uniforms: How to Build a Cohesive Look for Clubs, Teams & Events

 Branding: team/club identity first, sponsor marks secondary

-Top: staff polo in a distinct, consistent colorway
+Top: staff polo shirts in a distinct, consistent colorway

 Layer: lightweight mid-layer if staff is outdoors for long shifts